 You are required to pay residence tax if you have been living or plan to live in Japan for more than one year.
 Therefore, if you are employed by a company, you will be required to pay.
 You should pay tax to the municipality in which you were living in on the 1st of January.
 You are responsible for paying the residence tax, so we do not deduct it from your salary.

 All people living and working in Japan are required to be enrolled in a Japanese government approved health insurance program.
 In most cases, you will need to be enrolled in Japan’s National Health Insurance (NHI) system, to which you are responsible for enrolling in and making payment.
 NHI affords you comprehensive coverage in the event of illness or injury.
 In most cases, 70% of the medical expenses will be covered by NHI, with the remaining 30% falling to you to cover.
 In your first year, premiums could be as low as 3,000 yen per calendar month.
 In the second and subsequent years of employment it is likely that this fee will increase as it is based on your level of income in the previous year.
 More details about NHI will be made available and explained to you during the recruiting process.

-In approximately 10% of cases, an Interac ALT is required to be enrolled in Japan’s Social Insurance (SI), rather than in National Health Insurance.
-The structure of SI is a little different to NHI and the monthly premium is more.
+In some cases, an Interac ALT is required to be enrolled in Japan’s Social Insurance (SI), rather than in National Health Insurance.
+The structure of SI is a little different to NHI and the monthly premium is different than that of NHI.
 If this is applicable to you, you will be notified of the details when you are offered your placement.

 You are encouraged to consider your insurance requirements over and above the insurance types mentioned on this page.
 Such consideration should be given to insuring household items, such as furnishings and electronics, and travel insurance for your journey to and eventually from Japan as well as any other travel you may do.
 NHI or additional health insurance purchased in Japan does not routinely cover you if you become ill or have an accident outside of Japan, unless it is clearly stated in the policy document.